jonasbucherETH/sushi_internship/README.md

 * check which inputs are actually needed in the observeEvents

-# 15.02.2023 - Make full app work in SUSHI; some design details
+# 15.02.2023 - Some design details; custom colourInput

 ### Notes & updates